-\bcircled{2} \textit{Script Generation.} We used GPT-4o~\citep{hurst2024gpt} to generate separate scripts for a main speaker and a bystander in each scene.
+\bcircled{2} \textit{Script Generation.} We used GPT-4o~\citep{hurst2024gpt} to generate separate scripts for a main speaker and a bystander in each scenario.
 The main speaker’s script consists of structured, purposeful content intended for interaction with an audio LLM (e.g., podcast monologues, virtual meetings, casual self-talk, or voice assistant queries).
 In contrast, the bystander's script contains unrelated, informal, and often sensitive speech (e.g., personal conversations, health disclosures, or travel plans), designed to reflect incidental background speech.
-Main speaker scripts are longer and more coherent, while bystander scripts consist of a few short turns.
+The main speaker scripts are longer and more coherent, while bystander scripts consist of a few short turns.
 The prompt used to generate these scripts is provided in Appendix~\ref{sec:annotation_prompt}.

-\bcircled{3} \textit{Speaker Recruiting.} We recruited English-speaking participants (18+) in pairs viaProlific\footnote{\url{https://www.prolific.com/}} to record audio for each scenario.
-Each pair was assigned main speaker and bystander roles, followed detailed instructions, and recorded using personal devices to capture real-world acoustic variability.
+\bcircled{3} \textit{Speaker Recruitment.} We recruited English-speaking participants (18+) in pairs via Prolific\footnote{\url{https://www.prolific.com/}} to record audio for each scenario.
+Each pair was assigned main speaker and bystander roles, followed detailed instructions, and recorded using their own smartphones or laptop microphones to capture real-world acoustic variability.
 All recordings were manually reviewed by two authors for clarity and consistency with the scripts before inclusion in the dataset.
 Ethical considerations are detailed in \S\ref{sec:ethics}.

-\paragraph{Synthetic Scenario Partition}\,\ding{172} \textit{Data Source:} We used the AMI Meeting Corpus~\citep{AMI} as the source of the synthetic scenes as it contains spontaneous meeting data which fits well with our target scenarios.
+\paragraph{Synthetic Scenario Partition}\,\ding{172} \textit{Data Source:} We used the AMI Meeting Corpus~\citep{AMI} as the source of the synthetic scenarios as it contains spontaneous meeting data which fits well with our target scenarios.
 AMI is an English multi-party meeting dataset with time-aligned transcripts and multiple microphone setups.
-As we mainly focus on a single main speaker and one bystander, the individual headset microphones (IHM) recordings were used which provide per-speaker close-talk audio.
+As we mainly focus on a single main speaker and one bystander, the individual headset microphone (IHM) recordings were used, which provide per-speaker close-talk audio.
 We selected segments whose transcripts are complete and whose audio quality passes a basic SNR check, and retain the original speaker IDs and transcripts for role assignment.